researchat/notes/ep126/shownotes.md

 layout: article
 tags:
   - 雑談
 title: 126.
-Duel of Recommendations
+The act of recommendation

 ---